Learn about the Oracle Cloud Infrastructure components that comprise Oracle WebLogic Server for Oracle Cloud Infrastructure.

 The servers that make up an Oracle WebLogic Server domain run on one or more Oracle Cloud Infrastructure Compute instances.

-Oracle WebLogic Cloud creates Oracle Linux compute instances, and automatically installs the Oracle WebLogic Server software and creates the domain configuration on these instances.
+Oracle WebLogic Server for Oracle Cloud Infrastructure creates Oracle Linux compute instances, and automatically installs the Oracle WebLogic Server software and creates the domain configuration on these instances.

 You assign a shape to a domain, which determines the number of CPUs and the amount of memory allocated to each compute instance in the domain.
 If you create a domain in a private subnet, you can assign a different shape to the bastion compute instance.
 Oracle Cloud